 - organisational skill thus

 - lack of attention thus

 Furthermore, you may have noticed that they continue to experience difficulties, despite having had much input from the SEN support systems within the school.

-The Davis Programme may hold the answer:
+Davis Methods hold the answer:

 - Read The Gift of Dyslexia by Ronald D.Davis with Eldon Braun and Autism and the Seeds of Change: Achieving Full Participation in life with the Davis Autism Approach by Abigail Marshal and Ronald D. Davis.